olivierfriard/BORIS/README.rst

 It provides also some analysis tools like time budget.
 See http://www.boris.unito.it/pages/features.html for details.

-The `BORIS publication <https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12584>`_ has more than `800 citations in scientific publications <http://www.boris.unito.it/pages/citations.html>`_ with peer-reviewing.
+The `BORIS publication <https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12584>`_ has more than `800 citations in scientific publications <http://www.boris.unito.it/pages/citations.html>`_ with peer-reviewing (Scopus source).

 See http://www.boris.unito.it